What is recruitment?

 How bad is the hazing?

 Hazing is against the law, and all inter/national organizations have policies prohibiting hazing in any form.
-MIT takes hazing very seriously, and none of MIT’s six sororities engage in hazing at any time.
+MIT takes hazing very seriously, and none of MIT’s seven sororities engage in hazing at any time.
 If you join a sorority at MIT, you will never be asked to do anything that you that makes you uncomfortable.

 Are sororities LGBTQ-friendly?